Understand how the law of reciprocity can be an effective marketing strategy in social selling.

 She is now a senior communications strategist in the financial services industry, and I could not be more proud of her.

 This is just one of many times in my life when I have been deeply touched by the incredible power of the universal law of reciprocity.

 If you’ve ever felt a strong desire to repay another person’s kindness, you probably understand the value of this international law.

 To master social selling, you must first learn to leverage the law of reciprocity in an authentic, ethical way.

-When you practice the principles outlined in this article, you will quickly be amazed by how many doors it will open for you.
+When you practice the principles outlined in this article, you will quickly be amazed by how many doors or career services it will open for you.

 “You can have everything in life you want, if you will just help enough other people get what they want.” – Zig Ziglar

 Steve Martin, the beloved comedian and actor, famously said, “Be so good they can’t ignore you.”

 Give so much they can’t ignore you.